 Not all shapes representing chords are combinations of building blocks.
-They may also be single building blocks with one added note within the building block (triad chords) or outside it (inversions of triad chords, and 3-note voicings of 4-note chords).
-Such refinements are nuances that would only be distracting at this stage, and so are left to a section at the end of the chapter.
-A mental model of chords as combinations of building blocks is sufficient until then and useful in general.
+For example, triad chords are split building blocks.
+These are nuances that would only be distracting at this stage, and so are left to a section at the end of the chapter.
+A mental model of chords as combinations of building blocks is sufficient until then, and useful in general.